kwokcb/ShadingLanguageX/docs/LanguageSpecification.md

 # Data Types

-Supported data types match the ones found in the MaterialX specification, with the exception of arrays, matrices, volumeshader and lightshader.
+Supported data types match the ones found in the MaterialX specification, with the exception of arrays.

 ## Supported Data Types